Multidimensional thermodynamic potential for descriptions of ultrathin lubricant film melting between two atomically smooth surfaces: The effect of noise

-In fig.~6a intensity of noise is small and deterministic modes are realized~(fig.~2b).
-With the increase in intensity of fluctuations~(fig.~6b) the stochastic regime sets in at which lubricant spontaneously solidifies and melts.
-Possibility of existence of such modes was shown by the methods of molecular dynamics \cite{Braun}.
+In figure~\ref{fig4}a, the intensity of noise is small and the deterministic modes are realized~(cf. figure~\ref{fig2}b).
+With the increase in intensity of fluctuations (figure~\ref{fig4}b), the stochastic regime sets in at which the lubricant spontaneously solidifies and melts.
+The possibility of existence of such modes was shown by the methods of molecular dynamics~\cite{Braun}.